petitemar/practice-1/README.md

  Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.

- BONUS:

- Add another data element to your map, such as using color or radius to represent a value, like this or this.

- Implement transitions on your points, so the map begins blank, then they appear in a thoughtful way.

  Resources: